guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns.md

 In this example:

-- `limit=10` specifies to retrieve up to 10 users per page.
+- `limit=10` specifies the client wants to retrieve up to 10 users per page.
-- `starting_after=user123` specifies to start fetching users after the user with the keyset `user123`.
+- `starting_after=user123` specifies the client wants to start fetching users after the user with the keyset `user123`.

 As the result, the API would return a page of users starting after the user with the keyset `user123`.